Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • Martin Marietta Corporation: Former Chairman and CEO

-• Black and Decker: Board Member
+• Black and Decker: Former Board Member

-• Procter and Gamble: Board Member
+• Procter and Gamble: Former Board Member

-• Phillips Petroleum: Board Member
+• Phillips Petroleum: Former Board Member

 • LTV Missiles and Space Corporation: Former Vice President